ECB's Draghi faces questions over guidance on rates

 The Italian has since said large-scale asset purchases are part of the ECB's toolkit, but that for now the bank would focus on its latest set of stimulus measures which will take until late this year to assess for impact.

-While Nowotny in mid-June described talk of QE as "phantom discussions", a Reuters poll of economists pointed to a one-in-three chance of the ECB launching an asset purchase program within 12 months.
+While Nowotny in mid-June described talk of QE as "phantom discussions", a Reuters poll of economists pointed to a one-in-three chance of the ECB launching an asset purchase programme within 12 months.

 (Editing by Mike Peacock)